treeverse/lakeFS/docs/howto/hooks/lua.md

 The registration will use the following paths to register the table:
 `<catalog>.<branch name>.<table_name>` where the branch name will be used as the schema name.
 The return value is a table with mapping of table names to registration request status.

+**Note: (Azure users)** Databricks catalog external locations is supported only for ADLS Gen2 storage accounts.
+When exporting Delta tables using the `lakefs/catalogexport/delta_exporter.export_delta_log` function, the `path_transformer` must be
+used to convert the paths scheme to `abfss`.
+The built-in `azure` lua library provides this functionality with `transformPathToAbfss`.

 Parameters: